Machine Embroidery Stabilizer Guide + FREE Printable Chart

 4. Heat-away Stabilizer

-This last main type of stabilizer is uncommon and thus more difficult to find.
-It’s basically a substitute for wash-away topping on fabrics that can’t be washed like velvet and satin.
-If you’re in a hurry with no time to wash your fabric, you can also use heat-dissolving stabilizer.
+It’s basically a substitute for wash-away topping on fabrics that can’t be washed like velvet and satin or if you’re in a hurry and don’t have time to wash.

 sticky

-As for cons to this type of embroidery stabilizer, there aren’t as many weight options, so you may need to float an extra layer of stabilizer underneath your hoop for dense designs.
+As for cons to this type of embroidery stabilizer, there aren’t as many weight options, so you may need to float an additional layer of stabilizer underneath your hoop for dense designs.
 It’s also more expensive and can be difficult to remove from the back of some fabrics.

 Embroidery Batting Stabilizer